 The problem with starting a business without a license is that if you get caught, there might be penalties and/or legal hassles.
 Because of the potential risk, it's worth it in the beginning to find out the legal requirements for running a business in your city, county and state.
 In most cases, you'll fill out a form, pay a fee, and you'll be in business.

 Most localities that regulate business require a license.
-It's possible you live in one of the few a places that don't (yet) have businesses licenses, but odds are your city or county requires one.
+It's possible you live in one of the few places that don't (yet) have business licenses, but odds are your city or county requires one.

 Why Are Business Licenses Needed?

 Many people are tired of government regulation and control, which is really what getting a license is about.
 However, as a consumer, you'll see that business licenses are a good thing.
-A business licenses is necessary because:
+A business license is necessary because:

-- It gives notice to your local government what you're doing and therefore will hold you accountable for what you do, and insure you don't do anything to harm the public.
+- It gives your local government notice of what you're doing, therefore, holding you accountable for what you do, and ensuring you don't do anything to harm the public.

-- It's a source of revenue for your city or county, through which it funds schools, libraries and other resources.
+- It's a source of revenue for your city or county, helping to fund schools, libraries, and other resources.